Perspectives from on the ground in Ukraine

 When not working …

 Jeanne is dreaming about how to make her paella recipe even better.

-With a strong background in international human resources, talent management, organizational development, and leadership development, it’s no wonder Gosia has enjoyed the exposure to all the knowledge, insights, and trends that members and thought leaders share as a senior director at Executive Networks for more than four years.
+With a strong background in international human resources, talent management, organizational development, and leadership development, it’s no wonder Gosia has enjoyed the exposure to all the knowledge, insights, and trends that members and thought leaders share as a senior director at Executive Networks for more than six years.

 What is your superpower?

 For more than three years, Marissa has enjoyed gaining outside perspectives from her Human Resources network professionals as a senior director of Chief Talent Officer 250 (CTO250) Global HR Leader (GHRLN) Global Talent Innovation (GTIN) networks.